AWS Tag Policy Configuration Using Terraform

 Verify the output to ensure that the tag policy has been successfully implemented in your AWS account.

-When you are planning to remove the tag policy across your AWS account, you can destroy the configuration using the Terraform destroy command.
+If you plan to remove the tag policy across your AWS account, you can destroy the configuration using the Terraform destroy command.

 Confirm the action by typing “yes” when prompted.
 Terraform will remove all the resources created in the previous steps.